Harrison-Miller/Sigdex/docs/RegimentOptionsTODO.md

 # IJ - all correct

 # Kruleboyz
-* hobgrot slitta boss should be 0-1 monster, but is any monster
+* hobgrot slitta boss should be 0-1 monster, but is any monster.
+Because kbz has no non-hero monsters, this regiment option doesn't matter.

 # Ogors - all correct